 IRS Publication 555 Community Property outlines the requirements for filing the federal tax return for married filing separate spouses, California or Washington same-sex spouses, or registered domestic partners (RDPs) domiciled in Nevada, Washington, or California.
 See the publication for additional details and definitions.

-TaxAct supports the completion of these returns so they can be electronically filed.
-Below is a summary of the 3 step process to file these returns using the TaxAct software.
+TaxAct supports the completion of these returns so they can be e-filed.
+Below is a summary of the three-step process to file these returns using the TaxAct software.
 These instructions are to be used in conjunction with the information provided in IRS Publication 555.